LanHikari22/lan-setup-notes/README.md

 # 3 Contributing

 All contributions are welcome!
-Please feel free to contact me by opening an issue ticket or emailing lanhikarixx@gmail.com if you want to chat.
-If you do, please start the email title with `"GITHUB"`.
+Please feel free to contact me by opening an issue ticket or emailing lanhikarixx@gmail.com.

+You can always chat with me.
+Just email me and please start the title with `"GITCHAT"` so that I can find you!

+As this is about general notes on setup and system issues, please feel free to suggest problems you would like to be solved.
+This helps me get an idea of where developers face high friction in system builds and setups and I would appreciate it a lot.

+If you also have solution for the problem, you can open a PR with your own obsidian note under `contrib/` and I can review them and integrate them in.

+If you have ideas or would like to discuss integrations with other public issue tracking systems and forums, please reach out.

 # 4 License